xxxzc/xps15-9570-macos/README.md

 - Fingerprint
 - Bluetooth may not work ([explain](https://github.com/xxxzc/xps15-9570-macos/issues/26))
 - USB Hub may stop working randomly if you plug USB2 devices in it
+  - USB Hub with external power supply may work properly

 ## Installation